“Character is, in the long run, the decisive factor in the life of individuals and of nations alike.”

 With my programs’ content, there is so much more going than just a ‘fun’ show.
 I have taken the educational concepts and wrapped them around engaging magic effects, audience participation, age-appropriate humor, music, and more.
 Many of the props are custom-built for the presentations I give – in other words, I like to tell my clients that you WON’T see me do a magic trick and then tell the kids, “Don’t do drugs!”
 The magic, interaction, and humor all serves as a metaphor and/or ‘hook’ for the kids to not only understand but also remember the concepts after the show is over.

-Of course, me saying that my programs are appropriate and research-based is not enough – which is why I’ve flooded this site with all kinds of client feedback and comments from school principals, PTO/PTA parents, guidance counselors and more.
+Of course, me saying that my programs are appropriate and research-based is not enough – which is why I’ve flooded this site with all kinds of client feedback and comments from school principals, PTO/PTA parents, school counselors and more.
 Each assembly program has it’s own set of comments on each page, culled from my feedback over the last (nearly) 20 years.
 In addition, I’ve also included in the demo video on my home page some on-camera client comments from folks who were gracious enough to appear on camera.
 I know most people are camera-shy so the fact that these folks were willing to do so speaks volumes about how they felt about my presentations.

 In short, my programs will guarantee you an enriching experience for the children that, with follow-up and reinforcement, can have lasting positive aftereffects in the form of higher test scores, fewer incidents of bullying and more.